 Unfortunately archaeology and conservation methodologies in the 19th century were not as sophisticated as they are today.
 Sadly, many of the ‘Bog People’ were only partially conserved after they had been dug up and very few photographs were taken.
 We have no image of the Springhill man but a plait of hair, the shirt, brogue and cord from the body were donated to Dunrobin Museum.

-Modern science can use radiocarbon dating to determine their age and also attempts at DNA extraction have started.
-It is also possible to identify where a person might have wandered and also what they ate for their last meals.
+Modern science can use radiocarbon dating to determine the age of bog bodies and also attempts to extract DNA extraction have been made.
+It is now possible to identify where a person might have wandered and also what they ate for their last meals.